RayBB/openlibrary-docs/Developer's-Guide-to-Data-Importing.md

 ## Production Automatic Import Pipeline

+For instructions and context on testing the Cron + ImportBot piplines, please see notes in [issue #5588](https://github.com/internetarchive/openlibrary/pull/5588) and the [video](xxx) which will be uploaded shortly (bharat + mek)

 Open Library's production automatic import pipeline consists of two components:

 1. A Cron service with a collection of jobs which routinely pulls data from partner source and enqueues them in a database